Duquesne Spy Ring: Fritz Duquesne

+Paul Bante

+Born in Germany, Paul Bante served in the German Army during the First World War.
+In 1930 he came to the United States, where he was naturalized in 1938.
+Bante, a former member of the German American Bund, claimed that he was brought into contact with agent Paul Fehse because of his ties to Ignatz Theodor Griebl.
+Before he fled the United States for Germany, Griebl was accused of belonging to a Nazi spy ring along with Rumrich spy ring.
+Bante helped Fehse to obtain information about ships leaving for Great Britain loaded with war supplies.
+As a Gestapo agent, he was supposed to cause discontent amongst trade unionists.
+Sebold met Bante at the Little Casino Restaurant, which was frequently used by the ring's members.
+During one of these meetings, Bante talked about making a bomb detonator, after which he later gave dynamite and detonators to Sebold.

+Bante pleaded guilty to violating the Registration Act.
+He was sentenced to 18 months in prison and fined $1,000.

 Max Blank

-Blank boasted to agent Sebold that he had been in the espionage business since 1936, but that he had lost interest in recent years because payments from Germany had fallen off.
+Blank came to the United States from Germany in 1928.
+While he never became a U.S. citizen, he'd been employed at a German library.
+Blank boasted to agent Sebold that he had been in the espionage business since 1936, but lost interest in recent years since payments from Germany had fallen off.

-Blank pleaded guilty to violation of the Foreign Agents Registration Act.
-He received a sentence of 18 months' imprisonment and a $1,000 fine.
+Blank pleaded guilty to violating the Registration Act.
+He was sentenced 18 months in prison and fined $1,000.

 Heinrich Clausing

+In September 1934, German-born Heinrich Clausing came to the United States, where he became a naturalized citizen in 1938.
 Around 1938, Heine was recruited to find American automobile and aviation industry secrets that could be passed to Germany through the Duquesne Spy Ring.
 Later it was discovered that Heine was also the mysterious "Heinrich" who supplied the spy ring with aerial photographs.

 After obtaining technical books relating to magnesium and aluminum alloys, Heine sent the materials to Heinrich Eilers.
 To ensure safe delivery of the books to Germany in case they did not reach Eilers, Heine indicated the return address on the package as the address of Lilly Stein.

-Upon conviction of violating the Registration Act, Heine received a $5,000 fine and a two-year prison sentence.
+Clausing pleaded guilty to espionage and was sentenced to 8 years in prison.
+He also received a two-year concurrent sentence and was fined $5,000 for violating of the Registration Act.